Colds and the fluInfluenza; Strep throat; Bird flu; Avian influenza

 - You are at risk for having complications

-People who are at risk for complications include those with chronic health conditions (asthma, diabetes, heart disease, and obesity), people over age 65, children younger than age 5, and pregnant women.
+People who are at risk for complications include those with chronic health conditions such as asthma, diabetes, heart disease, or class 3 obesity (body mass index of 40 or higher), people age 65 or older, children younger than age 5, and pregnant women.

 If a high-risk person has the flu, their provider may recommend an antiviral medication.
 Antibiotics are not prescribed for treating viral infections such as colds and flu.
 They may be prescribed if a secondary bacterial infection develops.